Master of Arts in French

 Submission of a Statement of Purpose in the application for admission to the French M.A.
-The statement is to be written in English (500 words) and include the same or similar statement written in French.
+The statement must be written in English (500 words) and include the same or similar statement written in French.

-Level Two may be met in one for two ways:
+Level Two may be met in one of two ways:

 - Option II: Submission of a 15 page summary of the M.A. thesis written in English.
 This summary will be submitted for evaluation to the French faculty.